 In this DIY mouthwash recipe post we shared why we no longer use antiseptic mouthwashes, and instead choose natural oral care solutions like this easy DIY cinnamon and clove mouthwash.

 We hope to explore and experiment with new versions of this one as well as other variations using clove, cinnamon and other medicinal herbs for oral health.
-Perhaps we can get one that is powerfully minty while still being 100% natural and harmless.
+Perhaps we can get one that is powerfully minty, next.

 We’ll update this post with links to future natural mouthwash recipes as we make them.